osa-ora/simple_java_maven/README.md

 No need as Jenkins already come with pre-configured maven slave image.
 From inside Jenkins --> go to Manage Jenkins ==> Configure Jenkins then scroll to cloud section: https://{JENKINS_URL}/configureClouds
-Now click on Pod Templates, Check the template named "maven"
+Now click on Pod Templates, Check the template named "maven" already exist:

 See the picture:
 <img width="1412" alt="Screen Shot 2021-01-03 at 19 18 43" src="https://user-images.githubusercontent.com/18471537/103484585-96132f80-4df8-11eb-94c2-469a489077af.png">